rolandholik/Quixote/Documentation/tsem.rst

 		NEW	    = A new measurement value to be added to the current measurement.

-In TPM1 based systems, the HASH function was SHA1.
-Due to well understood security concerns about the cryptographic vitality of this function, TPM2 based systems provide additional HASH functions with stronger integrity guarantees, most principally SHA related functions with longer digest values such as SHA256, SHA384 and SM3.

 The use of a cryptographic function produces a non-commutative sum that can be used to verify the integrity of a series of measurements.
 With respect to security modeling theory, this can be thought of as a